Skip to main content

 Klonopin vs. Valium: Differences, similarities, and which is better for you

 If you experience anxiety or other mental health conditions, you are not alone.
-Anxiety affects 40 million adults in the United States every year—that’s 18% of the population.
+According to the National Alliance on Mental Illness, anxiety affects 40 million adults in the United States—that’s 19% of the population.

-Klonopin (clonazepam) and Valium (diazepam) are two benzodiazepine medications used in the treatment of anxiety and other conditions.
-Both prescription drugs are approved by the U.S. Food and Drug Administration (FDA).
+Klonopin (clonazepam) and Valium (diazepam) are two medications from the benzodiazepine class of drugs.
+They are used in the treatment of anxiety and other conditions.
+Both prescription drugs are approved by the United States Food and Drug Administration (FDA).

-Benzodiazepines work in the central nervous system (CNS) by increasing the activity of the neurotransmitter gamma-aminobutyric acid (GABA).
-By doing so, the medication slows down the brain and nervous system, which results in a relaxing and calming effect, and can help aid sleep when taken at bedtime.
-Because benzodiazepines (sometimes referred to as benzos) have the potential for substance abuse or dependence, they are classified by the Drug Enforcement Agency (DEA) as controlled substance Schedule IV drugs.
+Benzodiazepines work in the central nervous system (CNS) by increasing the activity of the neurotransmitter (chemical messenger) gamma-aminobutyric acid (GABA).
+By doing so, the medication slows down the brain and nervous system, resulting in a relaxing and calming effect, and can help aid sleep when taken at bedtime.
+Because benzodiazepines (sometimes referred to as benzos) have the potential for substance abuse or dependence, they are classified by the Drug Enforcement Agency (DEA) as Schedule IV controlled substances.

 Main differences between Klonopin and Valium